NCAR/tulip_infiniband/contrib/docker/README.md

 make
 ```
 --------------------------------------------------------
-# Windows not yet supported
+# Windows not yet tested